Phavanee/phavanee/README.md

   Welcome to my GitHub page!
 </h1>

-Hi there!
+<p align = "center"> Hi there!
 My name is Phavanee (but I go by kat online).
-I'm a first year computer science student from the University of Technology, Malaysia.
+I'm a first year computer science student from the University of Technology, Malaysia. </p>

 **About Me**
 - 👀 My field of interest is data science!